vmware-tanzu/velero/site/content/docs/v1.2.0/contributions/oracle-config.md

 2. Untar the release in your `/usr/bin` directory:  `tar -xzvf <RELEASE-TARBALL-NAME>.tar.gz`

-   You may choose to rename the directory `velero` for the sake of simplicty: `mv velero-v1.0.0-linux-amd64 velero`
+   You may choose to rename the directory `velero` for the sake of simplicity: `mv velero-v1.0.0-linux-amd64 velero`

 3. Add it to your PATH: `export PATH=/usr/local/bin/velero:$PATH`